CygnusBorjigi/Data-mining-note/Lecture 4.md

 Notice that in this case, we calculate the distance between the given point $q$ and all other points in the given space and find the one with the smallest distance.
 And this algorithm can be sealift expanded into a method of finding the "k" nearest neighbor.
 Further more, used building on this algorithm we can also calculate the weighted nearest neighbor.
 For example the weight can be $e^{-\text{dist}}$

 Now, we can calculate the complexity of this algorithm.
-First, notice that here we are doing calculation on each on the elements, with each point exist in $R^d$, the cost of calculating distance as mentioned in last lecture is $d$.
+First, notice that here we are doing calculation on each of the elements, with each point exist in $R^d$, the cost of calculating distance as mentioned in last lecture is $d$.
 Therefore, the time complexity of this algorithm is $O(n \cdot d)$

 To improve on this, since we would like to be a hundred percent sure of our answer, we need to calculate all the distances, the only thing we can do is to reduce $d$.